-The TLA formalism by Lamport [19] and the temporal logic of Manna and Pnueli [23, 13] provide uniform frameworks for specifying systems and state mappings.
-Both logics subsume predicate logic and hence defy automatic verification in general.
+The TLA formalism by Lamport [19] and the temporal logic of Manna and Phueli [23, 13] provide uniform frameworks for specifying systems and state mappings, and for complex reasoning about systems.
+Both logics subsumes predicate logic logic and hence defy automatic verification in general.
 However, work has been done on providing mechanical support in terms of proof checkers and theorem provers, see [8, 9, 22].

-The use of state mappings have been widely advocated, see e.g. [20, 18, 19, 13].
-The theory of state mappings tend to be rather involved, see [2, 15, 21, 25].
+The use of state mappings have been widely advocated, see e.g. [20, 18, 19, 13] and for a survey [21].
+The involved theory of state mappings applicable to possibly infinite-state systems was established in [1, 15, 25].